CEL-240/security/day 4 reverse engineering.md

   jmp mem1         # Jump to mem1

 mem1:
   sub rbx, 40      # Subtract from the value in rbx  (62) 40.
-Reslult is rbx=22
+Result is rbx=22
-  mov rs1, rbx     # Moving into rsi the value of (22) cmp rcx, rsi     # Compare to rcx (25) the value of rsi (22). jmple mem2       # Zero flag is not set.
+  mov rsi, rbx     # Moving into rsi the value of (22) cmp rcx, rsi     # Compare to rcx (25) the value of rsi (22). sign flag is set, overflow flag is not set
+                        >if rsi is greater than rcx it crashes jmple mem2       # Zero flag is not set.
 RSI < RCX.
 Jump to mem2; "jmple" - jump if less than or equal to

 mem2:
-  mov rax, 0       # Moving into rax the value of 0 ret              # Return
+  mov rax, 0       # Moving into rax the value of 0 (error free) ret              # Return value in the first return register
 ```